 If we assume the pinned superfluid region to be limited in the crust of the star, and we fix the microphysical parameters, namely the EOS and the entrainment parameter, then the moments of inertia $I_v$ and $I$ in \eqref{eq:constraint_activity} depend only on the stellar mass.
-Therefore, similarly to the case for maximum glitch amplitude, also here we obtain a constraint on the mass of the pulsar (see Fig.~\ref{fig:thecrust}).
-Apart from the EOS, and in both cases the constraint depends on a particular microphysical parameter: the maximum pinning force for the constraint from the largest glitch and the entrainment for the activity constraint.
+Therefore, similarly to the case for maximum glitch amplitude, here we obtain a constraint on the mass of the pulsar (see Fig.~\ref{fig:thecrust}).
+Apart from the EOS, both constraints depend on a single microphysical parameter: the maximum pinning force for the constraint from the largest glitch and the entrainment for the activity constraint.
 Thus, the two different methods would allow for two tests on completely different microphysical parameters, if the real mass of the star were known.

-The entrainment parameter for the superflow in the crust of a neutron star has been obtained in \citep{chamel2012}, by calculating the effects of Bragg scattering due to the presence of the crustal lattice.
+The entrainment parameter for the superflow in the crust of a neutron star has been obtained in \cite{chamel2012}, by calculating the effects of Bragg scattering due to the presence of the crustal lattice.
 The main result is a negative entrainment parameter $\epsilon_n \sim -10$ in the crust of the star, which implies a severely reduced superfluid density $\rho_n^*$ and a smaller $I_v$, making the requirement in \eqref{eq:constraint_activity} more difficult to be met.
-In fact, studies on the activity parameter for the Vela yield an unrealistically low constraint on the mass of the pulsar for many EOSs, if a crustal reservoir and the entrainment calculated by \citet{chamel2012} are assumed \citep[see][]{Andersson2012, Chamel2013, Delsate:2016}.
-Several ways have been proposed to overcome this impasse, including the use of stiff EOSs \citep{pieka14}, a Bayesian analysis of the EOS uncertainty \citep{carreau+2019} or an extension of the neutron superfluid participating in the glitch beyond the crust-core transition \citep{Ho2015,montoli+2020}.
+Studies on the activity parameter for the Vela yield an unrealistically low constraint on the mass of the pulsar for many EOSs, if a crustal reservoir and the entrainment calculated by \citet{chamel2012} are assumed \cite{Andersson2012, Chamel2013, Delsate:2016}.
+Several ways have been proposed to overcome this impasse, including the use of stiff EOSs \cite{pieka14}, a Bayesian analysis of the EOS uncertainty \cite{carreau+2019}, or an extension of the neutron superfluid participating in the glitch beyond the crust-core transition~\cite{Ho2015,montoli+2020}.